basho-labs/little_riak_book/en/04-operators.md

 3. Define users and (optionally) groups, and their sources
 4. Grant the necessary permissions to each user/group

 With that out of the way, you can `enable` security with a command-line option (you can `disable` security as well).
-Follow that by checking the `status`.
+You can optionally check the `status` of security at any time.

 ```bash
 $ riak-admin security enable